VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module creates a Household table in the datastore and populates the table with datasets characterizing simulated households.

-* This module step uses data sources including Census PUMS, OR 2000 Census data are included in the package
+* Data sources include Census PUMS, OR 2000 Census data are included in the package
-* This module step uses model types including Tabulation of data
+* Model types include Tabulation of data
-* This module step is estimated using the following methods: Package Build
+* Estimation uses the following methods: Package Build
-* This module step is documented in inst/module_docs/CreateHouseholds.md
+* Documented in inst/module_docs/CreateHouseholds.md

 The models in this model step are: